shayhowe/modular-html-css-workshop/README.md

 **Step 3:**

-* Create new classes, `nav-tabs-stacked` and `nav-pills-stacked`, that transform the horizontal list tab and pill style navigations into stacked vertical lists
+* Create two new classes, `nav-tabs-stacked` and `nav-pills-stacked`, that transform the horizontal list tab and pill style navigations into stacked vertical lists

 ## Final Product